 When you think of exploring astronomy, you probably

-think of using

-telescope to view the moon, planets or other
+think of using a telescope to view the moon, planets or other

-objects in the

-sky, and many great discoveries have
+objects in the night sky, and many great discoveries have

 been made since the invention of the telescope.
 One of

 the first astronomers to use a telescope to study the heavens

-was the

-scientist, Galileo.
-His work led to the discovery of the
+was the great scientist, Galileo.
+His work led to the

-groundwork for the discoveries that would later be made with
+discoveries that would later be made with the telescope.

-many centuries before Galileo, people who studied the stars

-that most of
+Galileo, people who studied the stars observed that most of

-them seemed to move through the sky in a fixed
+them seemed to move through the sky in a fixed pattern, almost

-almost

 as though they had been painted on the inside of a giant ball

 surrounding the earth.
 This pattern of stars appeared to

 rise in the east and set in the west every night.
 As the

-nights

-throughout the year, te pattern would
+nights progressed throughout the year, the pattern would

-appear to gradually shift, but it was always the same pattern.
+appear to gradually shift, but it was always the same

-named them Mercury, Venus, Mars, Juipter and Saturn.
+them Mercury, Venus, Mars, Jupiter and Saturn.
+Still, as

 far as everyone knew, they were just stars, like all the

 some amazing discoveries.
-Venus was not
+Venus was not just a bright

-bright

-star - it was actually round and looked very much like
+star - it was actually round and looked very much like the

 moon.
 In fact, over time it would actually go through

 phases just like the moon, which explained why it looked

 stars at all.
-Galileo realized that he
+Galileo realized that he was actually

-kept improving and many more discoveries have been made ever since.
+many more discoveries have been made ever since.
 Today,

 we have modern observatories on earth with giant reflector

 made by telescopes are, they never could had been made without